Sage & Songbirds

 The certification, proclaimed by the National Wildlife Federation, was the result of the efforts of dozens of businesses and scores of residents who have each done a small part to provide habitats for hummingbirds, butterflies and songbirds.
 The project is known as "Sage & Songbirds."

 Alpine gardens have been enhanced with beautiful berries, colorful sages and other nectar-rich plants to provide for the basic needs of area winged wildlife.
 Several of these gardens are featured during a three-day, self-guided tour, held the first weekend in May.
 Ticket-holders may visit gardens throughout the weekend (one visit per site.)
-Click here to see photos of the gardens of last year's tour.
-(A sneak-peek of this year's featured gardens will be available soon.)
+Click here to see read about this year's gardens.

 Each year, a “Sage & Songbirds Garden Tour & Festival of Gardens” is held the first weekend in May, and includes garden tours, educational seminars, specialty vendors, entertainment and much more.
 The 2015 event is set for May 1-3.

 A highlight of each year's event is CHIRP's very popular butterfly release, held at Alpine Creek Town Center.
-Live native butterflies will be released at 2 pm.
+Live native butterflies will be released at noon, both Saturday and Sunday, May 2 & 3, 2015.
 Admission is free and we welcome you to join us!
 Butterflies will also be released in the gardens, during the tour.

 The Sage & Songbirds mission is to make Alpine a town unforgettable to visitors, and endlessly enjoyable to those who live here.
 Sage & Songbirds is a project of CHIRP.

 The Sage & Songbirds Festival is an annual celebration of Alpine's recognition by the

 National Wildlife Federation as America's First Community Wildlife Habitat.

 Each year during the Sage & Songbirds Festival,